 The scale becomes even clearer when viewed through pricing metrics.
 At an estimated $100 million for 50,000 square feet, the property sits around $2,000 per square foot.
 By comparison, most luxury homes in The Bridle Path typically range between $800 and $1,200 per square foot depending on age and finishes.

 According to Architectural Digest, the goal was to create a home that feels “timeless and strong.”
+Rather than chasing short-term design movements, Drake’s house reflects a long-term vision—one meant to remain relevant for decades.

 The Great Room: Monumental Design